 Specifies one or more nodes of the database cluster where the records are to be inserted.
 You can specify servers as a network address or hostname, plus an optional port number.
+When specifying an IPv6 address, enclose the address (exclusive of the optional colon and port number) in square brackets.
 By default, kafkaloader attempts to connect to the default client port on the local system (localhost).
 To load data into a remote database, use the --host argument to specify one or more VoltDB servers the loader should connect to.
 Once kafkaloader connects to at least one cluster node, it will automatically connect to the other servers in the cluster.